TJCAJ/memorycardgame/README.md

 ### **Initial tests**

 The primary goal for this project was for me to learn the basis of Javascript and to create a responsive game web application that delivers a positive experience for the user.
 I have used Chrome Dev Tools to test the game.
 Using the console and JSHint to debug JavaScript was new to me, but will surely be something that I will continue to use.
 I choosed to deploy my page late in the development process this time, to ensure that I had the ability to understand javascript better and could test my skills first, without having to commit all the time while I was still very much in a learning curve.
 This is why I have commits with some larger chunks of code in the beginning of the build, that I used from a locally stored version on my computer.
+I will also most likely continue to work locally first and develop my next projects before setting up new repositorys on Github.

 - Macbook Pro (5120 X 2880)
 - LG HDR 4K" Monitor (3840x2160)